UK leader Boris Johnson, fiancee announce birth of baby boy

 LONDON (AP) — British Prime Minister Boris Johnson and his fiancee Carrie Symonds announced the birth of a son on Wednesday, just two days after Johnson returned to work following hospitalization for the coronavirus.

-Johnson’s office said Symonds gave birth to a “healthy baby boy at a London hospital” on Wednesday morning, and both mother and infant were doing well.
+Johnson’s office said Symonds gave birth to a “healthy baby boy” in a public hospital in London on Wednesday morning, and said that both mother and infant were doing well.

+Johnson was present for the birth but was back at work at 10 Downing St. within hours.
+His office said he would take paternity leave later in the year.

-Johnson, 55, and Symonds, 32, announced in February that they were engaged and expecting a child together.
+Conservative leader Johnson, 55, and Symonds, 32, announced in February that they were engaged and expecting a child together.
 At the time they said the baby was due in early summer.

-No wedding date has been announced.
+Johnson’s office would not confirm the due date or say whether the couple’s son had been born prematurely.

 Johnson only returned to work Monday after suffering from a bout of coronavirus that left him dangerously ill.
-He spent a week in London’s St. Thomas’ hospital, including three nights in intensive care, before recovering for two weeks away from London.
+He spent a week in London’s St. Thomas’ hospital, including three nights in intensive care.
+When he was discharged on April 13, he thanked medical workers at the hospital for saving his life, saying his condition “could have gone either way.”

 Symonds, an environmental campaigner and former Conservative Party staffer, also said she was sick for a week with COVID-19 symptoms, though she wasn’t tested for the virus.

+There has been speculation about links between the coronavirus in pregnant women and premature births.
+But Andrew Shennan, professor of obstetrics at King’s College London, said “there is currently no evidence that coronavirus causes preterm labor.”

-The newborn boy is her first child.
+The newborn boy is Symonds’ first child.
 Johnson has four children with his second wife Marina Wheeler, from whom he is divorced, and has fathered at least one other child outside his marriages.

+Downing St. would not confirm now many other children Johnson has, saying only that he was “delighted about the birth of his baby son.”

 The baby is the third born to a sitting British prime minister this century.
 The wives of leaders Tony Blair and David Cameron also had babies while their husbands were in office.